 82% of companies let employees use their personal devices for work purposes, unsurprisingly, as BYOD reduce IT costs by 45%

 Despite boosting productivity by fuelling an always-on work culture, the security risks posed are undeniable, as employees' devices are less secure and harder to monitor for insider threats.

 Consequently, insider fraud solutions have become a hot topic in board room discussions, as IT, Fraud, HR and security teams state their case for better solutions to protect their corporate networks.

 Hybrid working has cemented itself as the new normal, creating further opportunities for bad actors to use their personal devices for fraud and data leakages.
-This leaves organisations with an important question to answer - does the productivity benefits of BYOD and WYOD outweigh the insider threat whilst building an insider fraud prevention strategy?
+This leaves organizations with an important question to answer - does the productivity benefits of BYOD and WYOD outweigh the insider threat whilst building an insider fraud prevention strategy?

-Advanced technologies such as ML and AI play a pivotal role in sustaining and growing corporations in today's digitalized world, but did you know that these technologies can be deployed to protect organisations from insider fraud?
+Advanced technologies such as ML and AI play a pivotal role in sustaining and growing corporations in today's digitalized world, but did you know that these technologies can be deployed to protect organizations from insider fraud?

-1. Minimising information overload
+1. Minimizing information overload

 caused by unconsolidated data making it harder to detect insider fraud.

 2. Reducing false positives

 due to outdated technology collecting fragmented behavioral patterns, leading to false fraud alerts.